tgross35/mariadb-udf-blog/rust-udf-blog.md

 be avoided.
 We have already verified that there is a single argument here though, so unwrapping is OK in this case.

+Once we have our argument, we are able to use `set_type_coercion` to instruct the server to either coerce the first argument to an integer, or cancel the function call with an error.

 ```rust,skt-impl-ret
 Ok(Self(0))
 ```

-The last section simply creates a `Self` instance with 0 as its inner value, and returns it as a successful call.
+The last section simply creates a `Self` instance with 0 as its inner value, and wrappes it in `Ok` to indicate success.
+In Rust, the last line of any block that is that block's value if it doesn't end in a semicolon, so this statement is our return value.
 That's all that is needed in the `init` phase.

 ### UDF Implementation: `process`

-The `process` function is also fairly simple:
+The `process` function also has a fairly simple body:

 ```rust,skt-impl
 fn process<'a>(